HiddenStage/divide-docs/docs/docs_android.md

 }
 ```

+##### Testing in a development environment

-If you would like to test your app in a development environment, put your development URL (usually a local server) in the last parameter of the `Backend.init` method.
+If you would like to test your app in a development environment, simply put your development URL (usually a local server) as the last parameter of the `Backend.init` method.

 ```java
 public class MyApplication extends Application {